rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * Documenting a crate and its transitive dependencies in parallel in build systems that require build actions to be independent
 * Producing a documentation index of a large number of crates, in such a way that if one crate is updated, only the updated crates and an index have to be redocumented.
 This scenario is demonstrated in the Guide-level explanation.

 CCI is not automatically enabled in either situation.
 A combination of the `--include-parts-dir`, `--merge`, and `--parts-out-dir` flags are needed to produce this behavior.
 This RFC provides a minimal set of tools that allow developers of build systems, like Bazel and Buck2, to create rules for these scenarios.

+With separate `--out-dir`s, copying item docs to an output destination is needed.
+Rustdoc will never support the entire breadth of workflows needed to merge arbitrary directories, and will rely on users to run external commands like `mv`, `cp`, `rsync`, `scp`, etc. for these purposes.

 Discussion of whether additional features should be included to facilitate this merge step can be found in Unresolved questions (Index crate).